vexeye/vex/README.md

 ## Advanced CLI sub-commands

-`vexx` comes with a CLI to do all sorts of things.
+`vex` comes with a CLI to do all sorts of things.

 ### Package management